mcsp-archives/processing-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 _All transfers must be accompanied by a Records Transfer Form in order to be added to the collection._

 The Archives manages transfer paperwork on OneDrive/SharePoint through the Transfers folder.
-The Archivist is responsible for uploading paperwork to the folder and communicating with appropriate parties for next steps.
+The Director is responsible for uploading paperwork to the folder and communicating with appropriate parties for next steps.
 The transfer process includes the following steps:

 1. Archives staff uploads any preliminary paperwork for acquisitions received.
 This could include notes detailing conversations and negotiations with transferring entities.
 a.
 If multiple file formats are uploaded and cannot be combined (e.g., a Microsoft Word document and a Microsoft Excel spreadsheet), a new folder should be created using the following name convention: “Transferring Entity_Calendar Year Received,” such as “Commission on Congregational Development_2016.”
 b.
 If a single file is uploaded, it should be titled using the same naming convention.
-2. The Archives staff member in communication with the representative of the transferring entity drafts the Records Transfer Form and facilitates signatures by both the representative and the Archivist.
-All Records Transfer forms must be signed by the Archivist.
+2. The Archives staff member in communication with the representative of the transferring entity drafts the Records Transfer Form and facilitates signatures by both the representative and the Director.
+All Records Transfer forms must be signed by the Director.
-3. Once the transfer form is completed, it should be given to the Archivist to file and upload to OneDrive.
+3. Once the transfer form is completed, it should be given to the Director to file and upload to OneDrive.
-4. Once uploaded, the Archivist will notify the Archives Operations Coordinator to send a copy of the countersigned form to the representative of the transferring entity.
+4. Once uploaded, the Director will notify the Archives Operations Coordinator to send a copy of the countersigned form to the representative of the transferring entity.

-At the end of the calendar year, the Archivist moves all completed paperwork in the Transfers folder to the Past Transfers folder into a new subfolder for that calendar year.
+At the end of the calendar year, the Director moves all completed paperwork in the Transfers folder to the Past Transfers folder into a new subfolder for that calendar year.

 ### 2.2.3 Financial appraisal